-To prevent visual obstruction during a colonoscopy, Sydney colorectal surgeon Dr. Kuzinkovas will advise you to stop consuming solid foods and limit your intake to clear liquids the day before the exam.
-You must also avoid beverages containing red or purple dye.
-You may have to temporarily stop taking your blood thinners, diabetes or blood pressure medications and iron supplements.
-A bowel prep may be prescribed the night before the procedure to loosen stools and increase bowel movements.
-An enema may be administered a few hours before the procedure.
+To prevent visual obstruction during the procedure, it is important to understand what you are allowed to eat before a colonoscopy.
+Sydney colorectal surgeon Dr. Kuzinkovas will advise you to stop consuming solid foods and to limit your intake to clear liquids the day before your examination.
+You should also avoid beverages that contain red or purple dye.
+Additionally, you will have to temporarily stop taking blood thinners, diabetes/blood pressure medication, and iron supplements.
+A bowel prep may be prescribed the night before your colonoscopy procedure to loosen stool and increase bowel movements.
+In some cases, an enema may be administered a few hours before the procedure.

 During the procedure, you may be given pain medicines and a sedative to reduce discomfort and help you relax.